Duckiebee/burger/README.md

 # Eat-Da-Burger!

--A Node, Express, Handlebars, and MySQL burger app that lets users input the names of burgers they'd like to eat... and then devour them!
+-A Node, Express, Handlebars, and MySQL burger app that lets users input the names of burgers they'd like to eat and then devour them!

 Functionality